An emotional connection is what truly makes for great relationships.

-By the end of this article, you will know how to develop emotional connection and the common mistakes that
+By the end of this article, you will know how recognize an emotional bid and how to correctly turn toward.

 What is Emotional Connection

 An emotional connection is the attunement couples have to each other’s feelings.